mapattacker/dendrogram-ts/README.md

 ## Pipeline
-1. Timeseries graph by color threshold
-2. Compile package to pip
+1. Compile package to pip